Soundproof Flooring Materials: Which are the Best? (STC & IIC Compared)

 Different methods of floor soundproofing

 Even though you may think there are numerous products which can do the job, still there aren’t many which are indeed effective.
-Here are the most popular methods used for floor underlaying.
+Here are the most popular methods used for floor underlaying and sound dampening.

 What to look for when soundproofing a floor?